 If they have grandparents looking for gifts for 6-year-olds, have them order a Kiwi Crate gift box or encourage them to sign up your kids for a monthly subscription.

 Sign up for Kiwi CrateSIGN UP FOR KIWI CRATE

 Little Passports is a super awesome company that makes kids’ subscription boxes focusing on world travel, geography, and exploring cultures.

 But they also have many science subscription boxes for kids of all ages.
 Their Little Passports Science Junior box is geared for kids ages 5-8.

 They also have a cool Science Expeditions box for kids ages 9 and older that might be fun if you plan on doing the activities with your child.

 Each science box focuses on a certain country and includes science experiments, trading cards with science facts, games, comic books, and more.

-I received the Ooze Labs: Colorful Crystal Lab, Learning Resources Code & Go Robot Mouse Activity Set, and Kids First Crystals, Rocks, and Minerals for review purposed.
-All opinions are my own and I only recommend products we truly think are awesome.
+I received the Ooze Labs: Colorful Crystal Lab, Learning Resources Code & Go Robot Mouse Activity Set, and Kids First Crystals, Rocks, and Minerals for review purposes.
+All opinions are my own, and I only recommend products we truly think are awesome.